Sangha in the West

 If we look at future development, there are Buddhist couples who get married, have children and want to raise their children as Buddhists, and then they are going to become old.
 That is also something to think about, taking care of older Buddhists, taking care of children, how can we provide for them as a center?

-Not to Care for the Sick or Elderly
+Not to Neglect Caring for the Sick or Elderly

 If somebody who regularly comes to the center stops coming, especially if it is someone living alone, call and find out if they are sick, if they need any help.
 If they are sick, help taking care of them.
 There are many people in our modern societies who live alone and don’t have anybody to turn to for help if they need it, if they are sick, especially, when they are old.
 I think an important function of the Dharma group is to be the people that you can rely on, toward whom you can feel, “I can always rely on my Dharma friends to take care of me.”
 It is a wonderful thing to be able to care for each other, not only when we are old, young people may also need help if they get sick.
 If you don’t have somebody that you can count on to come over and help you, then people in your Dharma center will.
 As members of the Dharma center, it is up to us to keep a check on the people in the center, because sometimes people are too shy to ask for help.

-Not to Alleviate the Mental Grief of Others
+Not to Neglect Alleviating the Mental Grief of Others

 If somebody has suffered the death of a loved one, or is very depressed, try to comfort them, try to help them.
 For instance, if somebody is in hospital with depression – that happens with a lot of people – try to visit, try to help.